-Some Frequently Asked Questions
+Some Frequently Asked Questions About Wedding Coordination

 Have more questions that aren't answered here?
 Send them my way: firstname.lastname@example.org

-That said, as soon as you add in different scheduled events (cocktail hour, dinner, toasts, cake cutting, dancing, etc...), other vendors (a caterer, photographer, bartenders, baker, florist, DJ, musicians), and rentals (a tent, tables, chairs, plates, flatware, glasses, dance floor, lights, linens) - not to mention your own personalized decorations - it can be extremely helpful to call in some extra help.
+A wedding at a courthouse probably doesn't require any extra planning assistance - but as soon as you add in different scheduled events (cocktail hour, dinner, toasts, cake cutting, dancing, etc...), other vendors (a caterer, photographer, bartenders, baker, florist, DJ, musicians), and rentals (a tent, tables, chairs, plates, flatware, glasses, dance floor, lights, linens) - not to mention your own personalized decorations - it can be extremely helpful to call in some extra help.

-You and your partner have done all the planning, but there's a lot of day of work that goes into any event.
+You and your partner have done all the planning, but there's a lot of day-of work that goes into any event.
 My role as a coordinator is to see the event through, start to finish - from set up to break down, keeping everyone on schedule & problem solving on the fly.
 Hiring a coordinator also takes the burden off of friends or family who might have to step into this role if there was no other point person for the day.

-As for the insurance - I'm committing that I'll do everything I can to make sure the planning is as stress-free as possible, and that your wedding goes as planned - and if anything comes up that might throw a wrench in the works, I'm there to figure it out.
+As for insurance - I'm committing that I'll do everything I can to make sure the planning is as stress-free as possible, and that your wedding goes as planned - and if anything comes up that might throw a wrench in the works, I'm there to figure it out.

 My job is to support you in having a meaningful celebration where you and your partner can get married, spend some time surrounded by people that love you, have a lot of fun, and not feel burdened by having to manage the event.